Applicable as of June 10, 2018.

 3.4.
 Where information is stored

-The information is processed by data controller databases, required for us to use to keep track of our work.
-Data processing agreements have been compiled with these businsses.
-Details of the purpose of storing the information is given in the above paragraphs.
-The following businesses save data:
+The personal information is processed by third parties data processors in their databases, required for us to use to keep track of our work.
+Data processing agreements have been compiled with relevant actors.
+Details of the purpose of storing the information are given in the above paragraphs.
+The following data processors/institutions save personal data:

 – Tax Administration